LISTEN TO THIS ARTICLE

 This isn't an edge case.
 LLM evaluation has become the discipline where everyone knows the current system is broken but nobody agrees on the replacement.
 Traditional metrics like BLEU, ROUGE, and perplexity were built for narrower problems.
 They measure surface patterns, not whether an AI actually understood your question or whether its answer would satisfy a real user.
 As models get better at language, these metrics get worse at capturing what matters.

 The current workaround is obvious: use another LLM as the judge.
 If GPT-4 can write a novel, surely it can grade one, right?
 That intuition has spawned an entire subdiscipline of evaluation research.
 LLM-as-Judge systems now power model comparisons at Anthropic, OpenAI benchmarking pipelines, and half the evaluation infrastructure in production AI systems.
-The LMSYS Chatbot Arena, which ranks frontier models based on millions of head-to-head comparisons, uses GPT-4 as a judge to predict human preferences with 80%+ agreement.
+The LMSYS Chatbot Arena, which ranks frontier models based on millions of head-to-head comparisons, found that GPT-4 as a judge can predict human preferences with roughly 80%+ agreement, comparable to inter-human agreement rates.

 But the part that actually worries me is how few teams understand what they're measuring when they deploy these systems.
 LLMs-as-judges aren't neutral arbiters.
 They have biases.
 They miscalibrate.
 They prefer outputs that look like their own training data.
 A judge trained primarily on formal text will penalize casual language even when informality is exactly what the user wanted.
-Recent work from Badshah et al. shows that pairwise LLM judges achieve only 60-70% accuracy on preference prediction tasks without calibration, dropping to near-random performance on closely matched pairs.
+Recent work from Badshah et al. on their SCOPE framework shows that uncalibrated LLM judges remain prone to miscalibration and systematic biases, with accuracy varying widely depending on model size and task difficulty.

 This guide breaks down how LLM evaluation actually works at scale, where the current approaches break, and what the frontier research is doing about it.
 We'll cover pointwise scoring (single-model evaluation), pairwise comparison (A vs. B tournaments), and multi-agent judge panels (committees of models voting).
 By the end, you'll understand the tradeoffs well enough to pick the right evaluation architecture for your use case, and more significantly, to know when you shouldn't trust any of them.